-Implementation: No entities designated under this order were, or are to later be, "de-listed" to implement the JCPOA and additional entities have been designated since JCPOA implementation.
-Iran-related entities designated under the Order are listed in the table at the end of this report.
+Implementation: No entities designated under E.O.
+13224 were or are later to be "de-listed" to implement the JCPOA.
+Additional Iran-related entities have been designated under the Order since JCPOA implementation, as shown in the table at the end of this report.